Disaster Preparedness and Response Archives

 2003 Southern California Wildfires

-As the Southern California wildfires emergency moved into the recovery phase, the California Integrated Waste Management Board and local enforcement agencies (LEA) intensified preparations to assist local governments with debris management and disposal, household hazardous waste collection and storage, and ash cleanup and disposal.
+As the Southern California wildfires emergency moved into the recovery phase, the California Integrated Waste Management Board, now called California Department of Resources Recycling and Recovery (CalRecycle) and local enforcement agencies (LEA) intensified preparations to assist local governments with debris management and disposal, household hazardous waste collection and storage, and ash cleanup and disposal.

 - Debris Management.
 Including information on emergency waivers, facilities, and recyclers.

 - Waste Tracking.
-Information for local jurisdictions about deducting disaster waste tonnage from annual reports to the CIWMB.
+Information for local jurisdictions about deducting disaster waste tonnage from annual reports to the CalRecycle.

 - Guidance Documents.
-Useful documents from the CIWMB, other Cal/EPA agencies, the County of San Diego, and the Federal Emergency Management Agency (FEMA).
+Useful documents from the CalRecycle, other CalEPA agencies, the County of San Diego, and the Federal Emergency Management Agency (FEMA).

 - Information for Individuals.
 How to get assistance through FEMA, as well as debris management information.